Difference between Alpha and Beta tests

 The difference between Alpha and Beta Testing is as follows:

-Alpha Testing |
+| Alpha Testing | Beta Testing |

-Alpha testing involves both the white box and black
+| Alpha testing involves both the white box and black

-Beta testing commonly uses black-box testing. |
+box testing. | Beta testing commonly uses black-box testing. |

-Alpha testing is performed by testers who are
+| Alpha testing is performed by testers who are

-Beta testing is performed by clients who are not
+usually internal employees of the organization. | Beta testing is performed by clients who are not

 part of the organization. |

-Alpha testing is performed at the developer’s site. |
+| Alpha testing is performed at the developer’s site. | Beta testing is performed at the end-user of the

 product. |

-Reliability and security testing are not checked in
+| Reliability and security testing are not checked in

-Reliability, security and robustness are checked
+alpha testing. | Reliability, security and robustness are checked

 during beta testing. |

-Alpha testing ensures the quality of the product
+| Alpha testing ensures the quality of the product

-Beta testing also concentrates on the quality of the
+before forwarding to beta testing. | Beta testing also concentrates on the quality of the

 product but collects users input on the product and ensures that the product